Skip to Content

 UseDynamicStoredProcedures

-Indicates whether or not stored procedures should be listed dynamically.
+Specifies whether or not stored procedures are listed dynamically.

 Data Type